Human rights in Oman: Basic rights

-In 2012, an appeals court affirmed the conviction of 29 human-rights activists on such charges as insulting the sultan and of unlawful assembly, and all but one of them began serving prison sentences.
+In 2012, an appeals court affirmed the conviction of 29 human rights activists on such charges as insulting the sultan and of unlawful assembly, and all but one of them began serving prison sentences.
 Amnesty International stated its belief "that many, if not all, of those imprisoned are held solely for peacefully exercising their right to freedom of expression or assembly and are therefore prisoners of conscience," and called on Oman to immediately release all of those being "held simply for peacefully exercising their right to freedom of expression or assembly."
 In September 2012, Freedom House criticized the "escalating efforts by the government to tighten its control online and offline following Arab Spring-inspired unrest," and Front Line Defenders condemned "the ongoing judicial harassment of...human rights defenders and peaceful protesters" and expressed its view that this harassment "is directly related to their legitimate activities in the defense of human rights."

+Faced with so many restrictions, Omanis have resorted to unconventional methods for expressing their views.
+Omanis sometimes use donkeys to express their views.
+Writing about Gulf rulers in 2001, Dale Eickelman observed: "Only in Oman has the occasional donkey… been used as a mobile billboard to express anti-regime sentiments.
+There is no way in which police can maintain dignity in seizing and destroying a donkey on whose flank a political message has been inscribed."
+Some people have been arrested for allegedly spreading fake news about the COVID-19 pandemic in Oman.

 Internet rights

-Oman is engaged in pervasive Internet filtering in the social area, substantial filtering in Internet tools, selective filtering in political, and there is no evidence of filtering in the conflict/security area according to a report by the OpenNet Initiative in August 2009.
+Oman is engaged in pervasive Internet filtering of social media, substantial filtering of Internet tools, and selective political filtering, with there being no evidence of filtering in the conflict/security area according to a report by the OpenNet Initiative in August 2009.

 Oman engages in extensive filtering of pornographic websites, gay and lesbian content, content that is critical of Islam, content about illegal drugs, and anonymizer sites used to circumvent blocking.
 There is no evidence of technical filtering of political content, but laws and regulations restrict free expression online and encourage self-censorship.

-Human Rights Watch reported in June 2012 that according to Omani human-rights activists, the government had been increasingly monitoring their online activity; one of the activists said "that authorities hacked into his email account and deleted all his contacts.
+Human Rights Watch reported in June 2012 that according to Omani human rights activists, the government had been increasingly monitoring their online activity; one of the activists said "that authorities hacked into his email account and deleted all his contacts.
 Others alleged that authorities hacked the Facebook page of the Omani Group for Human Rights and deleted all the postings."